Angels back in Texas after Skaggs’ death, Rangers rally, 8-7

-ARLINGTON, Texas (AP) — The Los Angeles Angels let a six-run lead get away and lost 8-7 in 11 innings Monday night in their first time back in Texas since pitcher Tyler Skaggs was found dead in his hotel room before the start of a series against the Rangers last month.
+ARLINGTON, Texas (AP) — Andrew Heaney struggled to describe his emotions with the Los Angeles Angels back in Texas for the first time since pitcher Tyler Skaggs was found dead in his hotel room before the start of a series against the Rangers last month.

-Isiah Kiner-Falefa brought home the winning run with a high-chop infield single off Noé Ramirez (4-2), scoring Jose Trevino and ending the Rangers’ four-game losing streak.
+Standing next to the No. 45 jersey hanging from the locker still reserved for Heaney’s best friend, a joyous shout arose from a pre-game clubhouse competition near him.
+The Angels are showing some signs of healing, with Skaggs’ memory clearly still weighing heavily on them.

-Albert Pujols’ 652nd career homer and 19th of the season capped a five-run first inning, and the Angels led 7-1 before Trevino’s first career homer and Scott Heineman’s first two big league RBIs got the Rangers closer.
+The Angels let a six-run lead get away in their return to the home of the Rangers on Monday night, losing 8-7 in 11 innings on Isiah Kiner-Falefa’s high-chop infield single off Noé Ramirez (4-2) to score Jose Trevino, who started the rally in the fourth inning with his first career homer.

 Most Read Stories